Dorothea Stewart, Countess of Gowrie: Married life

 Dorothea Stewart married William, Master of Ruthven on 17 August 1561 at Perth.
 The parish register suggests it was a double wedding, her half-sister, Elizabeth Kennedy (died 1572), the daughter of Janet Stewart and Hugh Kennedy of Girvanmains, married Patrick Vans on the same day.
 Later, the Mistress of Ochiltree referred to Patrick Vaus of Barnbarroch in her letters as her "brother".
 He was the spouse of her half-sister.

 William Ruthven became Lord Ruthven and was later made Earl of Gowrie.
 Their main home was Huntingtower Castle near Perth, then known as Ruthven Castle.
 The name Ruthven was pronounced "Ryven".

 In October 1570 for her "terce" or jointure lands, Ruthven gave her Dirleton Castle and a third of the lands of Dirleton and Hassington, Haliburton, Ballernoch, Newton, and Cousland.

-Her husband was executed for treason in May 1584 at Stirling.
+Adversity in 1584

-She was commanded to surrender Dirleton, Ruthven, Cousland, and the Gowrie lodging in Perth to the crown in May 1584.
+Her husband, the Earl of Gowrie, was executed for treason in May 1584 at Stirling.
+Dorothea Stewart was commanded to surrender Dirleton, Ruthven, Cousland, and the Gowrie lodging in Perth to the crown.

-Dorothea Stewart came to the opening of Parliament on 22 August 1584 and knelt down on the High Street crying to the king for grace for her children.
+On the last day of the Parliament, on 22 August 1584, Dorothea Stewart knelt down on the High Street crying to the king for grace for her children.
 James Stewart, Earl of Arran pushed her away, and she fainted and was left on the street.
+The event was described in detail a letter written by William Davison, who says that she was ordered to leave her lodging after making a plea in Parliament on the previous day:The poor lady, ... being led forth into the open street, and stayed there, his highness passing by, ... where falling on her knees and beseeching his majesty's compassion, Arran, going betwixt her and the King, led him hastily by her, and she, reaching at his cloak to stay his majesty, Arran putting her from him, did not only overthrow her, which was easy to do, in respect of the poor lady's weakness, but marched over her, who partly with extreme grief, and partly with weakness, swooned presently in the open street, and was fain to be conveyed into one of the next houses, where with much ado they recovered the life of her.